-What does supplemental health insurance do?
+What does supplemental insurance do?

 Supplemental policies work similarly to your regular health insurance.
 When you pay a set monthly premium, the insurance company agrees to provide you with benefits.
 However, the benefit process is different.
-Instead of paying hospitals and doctors, supplemental health insurance plans pay you!
+Instead of paying hospitals and doctors, supplemental insurance plans pay you!
 Many plan’s benefits can even be used like cash.
 They can help cover your medical expenses, plus things like lost wages or transportation.

 Each category allows you to choose a coverage level, which affects your monthly premium and the benefit amount you can receive.
-If you have a family medical history that involves life threatening ailments, a supplemental health insurance policy may save you or your family thousands in out-of-pocket expenses.
+If you have a family medical history that involves life threatening ailments, a supplemental insurance policy may save you or your family thousands in out-of-pocket expenses.

 How much money could you save?